The organising committee are committed to the forum meetings being driven by what you want, so if you have any ideas please let us know.

 The educational training at our June Forum will be around Dementia.

-The educational topic at our next Forum will be Infection Control.
-Julia Shields is the CCG's lead nurse for infection control who will be giving an update on key messages.
+Sharing together session followed by educational topic: Infection Prevention and Control.
+Julia Shields is the CCG's lead nurse for infection control, giving an update on key messages.

 When: Wednesday 13 February 2019